na-na-hi/renget/archive/kgtam.md

 Boney isn't too sure about what an impious cultivator is, but he really hopes that he isn't one.
 He thinks they'll be on good terms, at least.

 >Fēn Jiàngé
 "So, a man who cut his very soul, eh?
-That reminds me that I should try and find out if I carve seals on souls.
+That reminds me that I should try and find out if I can carve seals on souls.
 Seems like something we should check out, right?"

 Boney gives his condolences.
 He very much knows what it's like to have a debilitating soul injury.

+>Meng Zheng
+"Fox Demon Cult, right?
+I've always hated them.
+I'd talk about trying to get rid of them, but they're so old it seems impossible if no one's done it by now.
+Welp, there's nothing wrong with hoping!"

+I can't imagine Boney would have a positive opinion on her at all.
+He may even puke just from the thought of working with her.
+What's worse, there's nothing he can really do about her.
+Who knows, maybe he can brew tea or give her a seal that would ruin her forever?

 >Five Mortals
 "Old pervert!
 I don't want to hear about some young ladies you want to bone!
 Have some class!"